dialpad/dialtone-legacy/docs/components/button.md

 ### Danger

-The danger button style is used to communicate destructive actions such as deleting content, accounts, or canceling services.
+The danger button style is used to communicate critical or destructive actions such as deleting content, accounts, or canceling services.

 <code-well-header>
   <div class="d-stack8">